ChristianLempa/cheat-sheets/text/nb.md

   -f, --filename <filename>   The filename for the new note.
   --folder <folder-path>      Add within the folder located at <folder-path>.
   --tags <tag1>,<tag2>...
 A comma-separated list of tags.
   -t, --title <title>         The title for a new note.
-If `--title` is
+If '--title' is
-                              present, the filename is derived from the title, unless `--filename` is specified.
+                              present, the filename is derived from the title, unless '--filename' is specified.
   --type <type>               The file type for the new note, as a file
                               extension.

 Description:
   Create a new note or folder.

-  If no arguments are passed, a new blank note file is opened with `$EDITOR`, currently set to: example
+  If no arguments are passed, a new blank note file is opened with '$EDITOR', currently set to: example

-  If a non-option argument is passed, `nb` will treat it as a <filename≥ if a file extension is found.
-If no file extension is found,  `nb` will treat the string as <content> and will create a new note without opening the editor. `nb add` can also create a new note with piped content.
+  If a non-option argument is passed, 'nb' will treat it as a <filename≥ if a file extension is found.
+If no file extension is found,  'nb' will treat the string as <content> and will create a new note without opening the editor. 'nb add' can also create a new note with piped content.

-  `nb` creates Markdown files by default.
-To create a note with a different file type, use the extension in the filename or use the `--type` option.
-To change the default file type, use `nb set default_extension`.
+  'nb' creates Markdown files by default.
+To create a note with a different file type, use the extension in the filename or use the '--type' option.
+To change the default file type, use 'nb set default_extension'.

-  When the `-e` / `--encrypt` option is used, `nb` will encrypt the note with AES-256 using OpenSSL by default, or GPG, if configured in `nb set encryption_tool`.
+  When the '-e' / '--encrypt' option is used, 'nb' will encrypt the note with AES-256 using OpenSSL by default, or GPG, if configured in 'nb set encryption_tool'.

 Read More:
   https://github.com/xwmx/nb#adding